 Corruption and money laundering investigations often involve complex structures of persons, companies and other entities.
 This is challenging to present to a supervisor or colleagues, or even in a courtroom.
 A graph or diagram depicting the relationships between entities in the case and the flows of money between them can make it easier for others to understand.
+Participants learn to:

 - Create clear and interpretable graph to present entities in a case you are investigating. - Visualise meaningful connections between these entities. - Depict the entities with custom pictures. - Use layout functions to make your graph ready for analysing in a few clicks. - Use Excel data to create graphs that make financial flows comprehensible. - Add meaningful details, such as thicker connection lines to represent greater amounts of money. - Make your graph versatile, for example by exporting it to PowerPoint.

-Languages: English, Bulgarian, Ukrainian

-More eLearning courses coming soon \rightarrow

-Data Clearning and Harvesting

-Data Analysis for Investigators

-Investigating Crypto Assets

-About us

-The Basel Institute on Governance is an independent non-profit organisation working across sectors to counter corruption and improve the quality of governance.
+Languages: English, Bulgarian, Ukrainian Duration: 10 sessions; approximately 3 hours in total More eLearning courses coming soon → Data Cleaning and Harvesting Data Analysis for Investigators Investigating Crypto Assets About us The Basel Institute on Governance is an independent non-profit organisation working across sectors to counter corruption and improve the quality of governance.
 Registered as a Swiss foundation with headquarters in Basel, the Institute works globally and maintains field operations around the world.
 The Basel Institute is an Associated Institute of the University of Basel.
 The International Centre for Asset Recovery (ICAR) is a specialised centre at the Basel Institute that works together with partner countries to strengthen their capacities to recover illicit assets.
 ICAR teams place particular emphasis on hands-on mentoring on investigation methods and confiscation and prosecution strategies, as well as international cooperation.
 The aim is two-fold: to build capacity and effectively progress cases to the stage of recovery.
 In addition to developing and delivering the tailor-made training showcased in this brochure, our ICAR experts support legislative and institutional reform processes and work with other international organisations to advance innovation and global policy dialogue on asset recovery.
 Learn more at: baselgovernance.org/ asset-recovery

 The International Centre for Asset Recovery (ICAR) is a specialised centre of the Basel Institute on Governance.

-Basel Institute on Governance Steinenring 60 4051 Basel, Switzerland info@baselgovernance.org www.baselgovernance.org
+UNI BASEL Associated Institute of the University of Basel Basel Institute on Governance Steinenring 60 4051 Basel, Switzerland info@baselgovernance.org www.baselgovernance.org